NAME, PURPOSE, HEADQUARTERS, AND SCOPE

 d) Abide by and comply with the resolutions validly adopted by the governing and representative bodies of the Association.

-- Contributing and Honorary Members must fulfill the obligations indicated in the preceding paragraph, except for the payment of regular membership fees.
+- Patrons and Honorary Members must fulfill the obligations indicated in the preceding paragraph, except for the payment of regular membership fees.

 Article 11 Terminating the association with CIMAM: